You may choose from the following subjects:

 94-069 Mortgage Lender Recordkeeping Requirements

 The Commonwealth's recordkeeping requirements apply to the lender in whose name the loan is closed, under Mass.
 Gen. Laws chapter 255E and 209 CMR 42.09.
 Such lender would be required to retain, for a period of three years after the loan is sold or final payment is made, which ever occurs first, copies of the note, settlement statement, truth-in-lending disclosures, correspondence, and papers or records relating to the loan.
 Preservation of such books, records, and accounts by photographic reproduction or in photographic form...shall constitute compliance with the requirements of this section, under Mass.
 Gen. Laws chapter 255E § 8.
-It is the position of the Division of Banks that the words "photographic form" should be read in the context of an expanding technological capability and, although not specifically stated, microfiche would be one aspect of a "photographic form" referred to in the statte.
-Therefore, records may be maintained on mircrofiche and meet the requirements of the statute and regulation.
+It is the position of the Division of Banks that the words "photographic form" should be read in the context of an expanding technological capability and, although not specifically stated, microfiche would be one aspect of a "photographic form" referred to in the state.
+Therefore, records may be maintained on microfiche and meet the requirements of the statute and regulation.

 94-074 Mortgage Lender Restrictions - Mass.
 Gen. Laws chapter 183 § 63